ibm-ecosystem-engineering/Watson-NLP/MLOps/reserve-openshift-sandbox/readme.md

 # Sandbox Environment

-## Steps to reserve an OpenShift sanbox in IBM Cloud
+## Steps to Reserve an OpenShift Sandbox on IBM Cloud

-### Step 1: Please click on the below url and login with your credentials
+### Step 1: Click on the URL below and login with your credentials

 ```
 https://techzone.ibm.com/collection/watson-nlp-serving-models-with-standalone-containers
 ```

-### Step 2: Click on the tab run on Kubernetes or OpenShift
+### Step 2: Click on the tab `Run on Kubernetes or OpenShift`

 ![Step 2](images/step2.png)